The Best ETFs to Buy Now

 - Type: Large blend

 In an uncertain market environment, it makes sense to focus on quality.
-And one of the best measuring sticks for a company's quality is a long history of raising its dividend.
+One of the best measuring sticks for this is a company's history of raising its dividend.

 Accountants can and sometimes do fudge the numbers on earnings.
 A creative accountant can even fudge the numbers on sales.
-But dividends don't lie.
-Dividends are paid in cold, hard cash.
+But dividends don't lie; they're paid in cold, hard cash.

-There is no greater sign of management confidence than the raising of a dividend.
-Every additional dollar paid out in dividends is a dollar no longer available to cover expenses.
-So, it sends a powerful signal that management expects a lot more cash coming in to replace it.
+There is no greater sign of management confidence than a dividend increase.
+Every additional dollar paid in dividends is a dollar no longer available to cover expenses.
+It sends a powerful signal that management expects a lot more cash coming in to replace it.

-With all of that as an intro, investors seeking out the best ETFs to buy now will want to take a look at the Vanguard Dividend Appreciation ETF (VIG).
 VIG tracks the S&P U.S. Dividend Growers Index, which includes U.S. companies that have consistently increased their dividends every year for at least 10 consecutive years.
-The index excludes the top 25% highest-yielding eligible companies from the index in order to avoid "yield traps," or companies at risk of cutting their dividends.
+The index excludes the top 25% highest-yielding eligible companies from the index to avoid "yield traps," or companies at risk of cutting their dividends.

 Vanguard U.S. Quality Factor ETF